huggingface/blog/starchat-alpha.md

 If you’re a software developer, chances are you’ve used GitHub Copilot or ChatGPT to solve  programming tasks such as translating code from one language to another, or generating a full implementation from a natural language query like *“Write a Python program to find the Nth Fibonacci number”*.
 Although impressive in their capabilities, these proprietary systems typically come with several drawbacks, including a lack of transparency on the public data used to train them and the inability to adapt them to your own domain or codebase.

 Fortunately, there are now several high-quality open-source alternatives!
-These include SalesForce’s [CodeGen Mono 16B]([https://huggingface.co/Salesforce/codegen-16B-mono)](https://huggingface.co/Salesforce/codegen-16B-mono) for Python, or [Replit’s 3B parameter model]([https://huggingface.co/replit/replit-code-v1-3b](https://huggingface.co/replit/replit-code-v1-3b)) trained on 20 programming languages.
+These include SalesForce’s [CodeGen Mono 16B](https://huggingface.co/Salesforce/codegen-16B-mono) for Python, or [Replit’s 3B parameter model](https://huggingface.co/replit/replit-code-v1-3b)trained on 20 programming languages.

-The new kid on the block is [BigCode’s `StarCoder`]([https://huggingface.co/bigcode/starcoder](https://huggingface.co/bigcode/starcoder)), a 16B parameter model trained on one trillion tokens sourced from 80+ programming languages, GitHub issues, Git commits, and Jupyter notebooks (all permissively licensed).
-With an enterprise-friendly license, 8,192 token context length, and fast large-batch inference via [multi-query attention]([https://arxiv.org/abs/1911.02150](https://arxiv.org/abs/1911.02150)), StarCoder is currently the best open-source choice for code-based applications.
+The new kid on the block is [BigCode’s `StarCoder`](https://huggingface.co/bigcode/starcoder), a 16B parameter model trained on one trillion tokens sourced from 80+ programming languages, GitHub issues, Git commits, and Jupyter notebooks (all permissively licensed).
+With an enterprise-friendly license, 8,192 token context length, and fast large-batch inference via [multi-query attention](https://arxiv.org/abs/1911.02150), `StarCoder` is currently the best open-source choice for code-based applications.

 In this blog post, we’ll show you how to fine-tune `StarCoder` for chat so you can create your very own coding assistant!
-We’ll explore several technical details that arise when using LLMs as coding assistants, including:
+Dubbed `StarChat`, we’ll explore several technical details that arise when using LLMs as coding assistants, including:

 - How LLMs can be prompted to act like conversational agents.
-- OpenAI’s [Chat Markup Language]([https://github.com/openai/openai-python/blob/main/chatml.md](https://github.com/openai/openai-python/blob/main/chatml.md)) (or ChatML for short), which provides a structured format for conversational messages between human users and AI assistants.
+- OpenAI’s [Chat Markup Language](https://github.com/openai/openai-python/blob/main/chatml.md) (or ChatML for short), which provides a structured format for conversational messages between human users and AI assistants.
-- How to fine-tune `StarCoder` on a diverse corpus of dialogues to produce a coding assistant that is chatty and helpful.
+- How to fine-tune a large model on a diverse corpus of dialogues with 🤗 Transformers and DeepSpeed ZeRO-3.

-As a teaser of the end result, try asking our fine-tuned model `StarChat` a few programming questions in the demo below!
+As a teaser of the end result, try asking `StarChat` a few programming questions in the demo below!

 **[insert starchat playground here]**